bbauska/Coursera-Bootstrap/README.md

 ## Exercise (Instructions): Setting up Node.js and NPM

-**Note: Make sure you have installed Git on your machine before you install Node.js.
-Please complete the previous Git installation exercise before proceeding with this exercise.**
+<b>Note: Make sure you have installed Git on your machine before you
+install Node.js.
+Please complete the previous Git installation exercise before proceeding with this exercise.</b>

 ### Objectives and Outcomes